edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Here the Subscription is manually managed.
-It requires some extra work from the developer.
-Moreover this implementation looses the reactivity in favor of imperative programming with side-effects which is exactly what we want to avoid.
+This requires extra work to clear the Observable execution.
+Moreover this approach is imperative, and we can do better.

 #### 👍🏼👍🏼 private subject + takeUntil

-An other approach is to use a `Subject` to notify whenever the component is destroyed in combination with `takeUntil` operator to cleanup the Observable execution.
+An other common approach is to use a `Subject` in combination with the `takeUntil` operator to notify whenever the component get destroyed to cleanup the Observable execution.

 ```ts
 @Component({